fmrtl73/pxdocs/content/concepts/authorization/overview.md

 ## Security Tokens

-Portworx security supports two types of token generation models: _OIDC_ and _self-generated_ tokens.
+PX-Security supports two types of token generation models: _OIDC_ and _self-generated_ tokens.
 OpenID Connect (or OIDC) is a standard model for user authentication and management and is a great solution for enterprise customers due to its integration with SAML 2.0, Active Directory, and/or LDAP.
 The second model is a self-generated token, where the administrator would generate a token using their own TA application.
 For convenience, Portworx provides a method of generating tokens using `pxctl`.

 For Portworx to verify the tokens are valid, they must be signed with either a: